InboxSDK/InboxSDK/README.md

 # Licensing

-This release of the InboxSDK is made available under two different licenses: The Mozilla Public License and the GNU Lesser General Public License.
-Your use of the InboxSDK must abide by one of these licenses.
-The intention of this is that any modifications of the InboxSDK in redistributed software must be made open source, without requiring applications using the InboxSDK to be open source themselves.
+This release of the InboxSDK is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+The InboxSDK may be used and redistributed according to the terms of either license.
+These are permissive licenses that do not require modifications or embedding applications to be open source themselves.
+See [LICENSE-APACHE.txt](LICENSE-APACHE.txt), [LICENSE-MIT.txt](LICENSE-MIT.txt), and [COPYRIGHT.txt](COPYRIGHT.txt) for details.

 # Contribution Guidelines